Rhythm + Flow: Adaptations

-Netflix released a French version of the show in 2022, named "Nouvelle École" (which translates to New School) in France and was branded "Rhythm + Flow France" in Europe, which consisted of eight episodes.
+Netflix released a French version of the show in June 2022, named "Nouvelle École" (which translates to New School) in France and was branded "Rhythm + Flow France" in Europe, which consisted of a first season of eight episodes.
 Judges for this spin-off were Marseille based SCH, Paris based Niska and Bruxelles based Shay.
+The winner of the first season is Fresh LaPeufra, who won by his strong and efficient rap.
+The single of Fresh from the final “Chop” had a real success in France, reaching 43 million views on YouTube.
+The show was renewed for a second season in July 2022.
+The second season, which features the same three judges, also consists of eight episodes that started airing in May 2023.